joelbarton-io/JS225/studyGuide/pfa.md

 ## Insights & Examples

 - **Standard Language**: LS frequently mentions variables and their values being accessible "THROUGH A CLOSURE or VIA CLOSURE".
-- It seems when a new function is created, it maintains a reference to the variables it uses not just in the immediate enclosing scope of the new function but all enclosing scopes.

 ### general purpose partial function application example: